iszczesniak/cpp/memory/index.md

 The C++ memory organization has to respect the basic requirements of an operating system, but the rest is up to C++.

-## The basic requirements of an operating system
+## Basic requirements of an operating system

 When we run a *program*, it becomes a *process* of an operating system, and a *task* a processor is executing.
 A process manages its